Skip to content

 The three-tier identity model

 AGENSAI splits identity into three tiers.
 Each tier has a distinct security profile, a distinct biometric requirement, and a distinct lifetime.
-This is the architectural anchor for everything else: spawning, recovery, kill-switching, scoping.
+This is the architectural anchor for everything else: spawning, recovery, retiring, scoping.

 HUMAN